-Many of the eateries in the area may seem to be there purely for the purpose of dinner but dig a little deeper and you’ll uncover a whole host of delicious early morning menus just waiting to tempt you to a plate or three of treats.
-There are of course a handful of high-end hotels which are well versed in what people want first thing, but there are also some more unusual choices – a Bombay style breakfast, or a Peruvian feast, for instance.
-It’s these slightly more niche options that are sure to impress family or friends visiting from out of town.
+Many of the restaurants in the area may seem to be there purely for the purpose of dinner but dig a little deeper and you will uncover a whole host of delicious early morning menus in Covent Garden just waiting to tempt you to a plate or three of treats.
+There are of course a handful of high-end hotels which are well versed in what people want first thing in the morning, but there are also some more unusual choices – a Bombay style breakfast, or a Peruvian feast, for instance.
+It is these slightly more niche options that are sure to impress family or friends visiting from out of town.

-Why we like it: The Delaunay is every bit as traditional and grand as its Piccadilly sibling The Wosleley and is perfect for smart breakfast meetings and special occasions.
+Why: The Delaunay is every bit as traditional and grand as its Piccadilly sibling The Wosleley and is perfect for smart brunch meetings and special occasions.
 The restaurant’s strong Viennese vibe is reflected in a ‘Viennoiserie’ bakery menu plus a Viennese breakfast of smoked ham, salami, Gouda, egg and rye bread that make a refreshing change from the usual sausage sandwich, porridge and fruit salad.

 Where: 55 Aldwych, WC2B 4BB